History of Florence: Modern and contemporary age

-The extinction of the Medici line and the accession in 1737 of Francis Stephen, duke of Lorraine, the husband of Maria Theresa of Austria, led to Tuscany's inclusion in the territories of the Austrian crown.
-Austrian rule was to end in defeat at the hands of France and the Kingdom of Sardinia-Piedmont in 1859, and Tuscany became a province of the united Kingdom of Italy in 1861.
+The extinction of the Medici line and the accession in 1737 of Francis Stephen, Duke of Lorraine, the husband of Maria Theresa of Austria, led to Tuscany's inclusion in the territories of the Austrian crown.
+Habsburg rule was to end in defeat at the hands of France and the Kingdom of Sardinia-Piedmont in 1859, and Tuscany became a province of the united Kingdom of Italy in 1861.

 Florence replaced Turin as Italy's capital in 1865 and, in an effort to modernise the city, the old market in the Piazza del Mercato Vecchio and many medieval houses were pulled down and replaced by a more formal street plan with newer houses.
 The Piazza (first renamed Piazza Vittorio Emmanuele II, then Piazza della Repubblica, the present name) was significantly widened and a large triumphal arch was constructed at the west end.
 This development was unpopular and was prevented from continuing by the efforts of several British and American people living in the city.
 Poet Antonio Pucci had written in the 14th century, "There was never so noble a garden as when in Mercato Vecchio the eyes and tastes of the Florentines did feast."
 The area had, however, decayed from its original medieval splendor.
 A museum recording the destruction stands nearby today.
 The country's second capital city was superseded by Rome six years later after the withdrawal of the French troops made its addition to the kingdom possible.
 A very important role is played in these years by the famous Florentine café Giubbe Rosse from its foundation until the present day.

 20th century

 In the 19th century, the population of Florence doubled to over 230,000, and in the 20th century reached over 450,000 at one point with the growth of tourism, trade, financial services and the industry.
 A foreign community came to represent one-quarter of the population in the second half of the 19th century and of this period and writers such as James Irving and the pre-Raphaelite artists captured a romantic vision of the city in their works.
 Numerous villas of mainly English barons with their eclectic collections of art were bequeathed to the city in this era.
 Today they are occupied by museums such as the Horne Museum, the Stibbert Museum, Villa La Pietra, etc.

 During World War II, the city experienced a year-long German occupation (1943–1944).
 On September 25, 1943, Allied bombers targeted central Florence, destroying many buildings and killing 215 civilians.
+The Germans operated a subcamp of the Stalag 337 prisoner-of-war camp in the city.

 In late July 1944, the British 8th Army closed in as they liberated Tuscany.
 New Zealand troops stormed the Pian dei Cerri hills overlooking the city.
 After several days of fighting, German forces retreated and gave way.